-The Board has outsourced the day to day operation of its business to the Administrator under the JAA whereby day to day risk management is carried out within the Administrator's risk management framework.
-This comprises the strategies, objectives, policies, guidelines and methodologies needed to ensure that the business is operated on the Company's behalf in line with their expectations, regulatory requirements and commensurate with its own appetite for risk taking.
-The JAA is the key document which sets out the Board's requirements and expectations of the Administrator and the services to be fulfilled.
+The Company has outsourced the day to day operation of its business to the Administrator under the JAA.
+Day to day risk management in conjunction with the activities specified under the JAA is carried out within the Administrator's risk management framework but reflecting the Company's Board approved risk appetite, register and analysis of risk.
+This comprises the strategies, objectives, policies, guidelines and methodologies needed to ensure that the business is operated on the Company's behalf in line with its expectations, regulatory requirements and commensurate with its own appetite for risk taking.
+The JAA is the key document which sets out the Board's requirements and expectations of the Administrator.